DanielFPerez/VQA-for-MaxCut/README.md

 # Variational Quanutm Circuits for MaxCut Problem

-This repository implements the QAOA algorithm for solving the MaxCut problem on Erdos-Renyi random graphs.
+This repository implements the QAOA algorithm for solving the MaxCut problem on Erdős-Rényi random graphs.

 ## Installation